 The biggest problem I have experienced in my career within an operation is controlling the changes and updates to a manual.
 It is critical that all updates to your manual system are handled by one individual or department.
 You should never allow changes to be made to the “source document” by anyone other than the person or department directly responsible for the maintenance of that manual.
 This avoids confusion within the manual and ensures all updates have been properly vetted and approved before being published.

-In this day and time, there should never be a time when an employee says they did not know how to perform a task or where they need to look to remind themselves how to.
-Initial and recurrent training should always include a section on the Manuals associated with the tasks that are assigned an employee.
+In this day and time, there should never be a time when an employee says they did not know how to perform a task or where they need to look to remind themselves the procedures to do the task.
+Initial and recurrent training should always include a section on the manuals associated with the tasks that are assigned an employee.
 The manuals should be easily accessible by those needing to consult them.
 Digital manuals allow an employee to have almost constant access to their policies and procedures.
 They should be read and consulted often.

 Remember, your manuals are a critical part of your SMS!
 Keep them up to date!
 Read them and consult them often.
 Use them to, “Say what you will do,” and then most importantly, “DO what you say!”